 - Zulip also supports customizing whether non-admins can create streams, invite to streams, add custom emoji, add integrations and bots, edit or delete messages, and more.

-- Zulip supports integrated single sign-on with Google, GitHub, and Active Directory/LDAP.
-SAML and Okta authentication are coming soon.
+- Zulip supports integrated single sign-on with Google, GitHub, SAML (including Okta), AzureAD, and Active Directory/LDAP.
 With Zulip on-premise, we can support any of the 100+ authentication tools supported by python-social-auth as well as any SSO service that has a plugin for Apache.